rocult/script-template/usage/USAGE_SRC_TYPES.md

 In this folder, you should put any and all types that may take up a significant part of a regular `.luau` file.

-If you need any globals, you can also put the path to the types file into [here](https://github.com/rocult/script-template/blob/main/.vscode/settings.json).
-You should put your global type file in [the global_types folder here](https://github.com/rocult/script-template/tree/main/global_types).
+If you need any globals, you can also put the path to the [types file into here](https://github.com/rocult/script-template/blob/main/.vscode/settings.json).
+You should put your global type file(s) in thier own folder named something like `global_types`.